zeromq/ingescape/doc/content/blog/vlc.md

 Because we already did the work for the *file* input, there is no need to adapt Makefile.am to include and link ingeScape again.

 After a new compilation, a test of writing the *stream* input of our VLC agent with the ingeScape editor properly loads and plays the video we provided the URL to.
-Our modification is thus functional and complete !
+Our modification is thus functional and complete !<br>

 #### Toggling play/pause and full screen, control volume
 Another code inspection starting in the UI shows that play/pause, full screen and sound volume are also controlled from the main menu.
 The corresponding functions, which are *play*, *toggleFullscreen*, *volumeUp* and *volumeDown* all rely on core VLC methods and can be called easily from anywhere in the code.
 Because we already installed code in *modules/gui/macosx/VLCMainMenu.m*.